What is the difference between a prenuptial agreement and a binding financial agreement in Australia?

 - Do you have a reasonably good income earning capacity?

 - Have you reached an agreement about how you want to divide the assets after separation?

-Part VIIIA of the Family Law Act 1975 (Cth) is where you will find the legislative provisions for BFAs for married couples, Part 5A Division 3 of the Family Court Act 1997 (WA) for de facto couples in Western Australia and Part VIIIAB Division 4 of the Family Law Act 1975 (Cth) for de facto couples in other States and Territories.
+Part VIIIA of the Family Law Act 1975 (Cth) is where you will find the legislative provisions for binding financial agreements for married couples.
+Part 5A Division 3 of the Family Court Act 1997 (WA) for de facto couples in Western Australia.
+Part VIIIAB Division 4 of the Family Law Act 1975 (Cth) for de facto couples in other States and Territories.

 - the agreement is signed by both parties; and

 - the agreement contains, in relation to each party to the agreement, a statement to the effect that the party to whom the statement relates has been provided, before the agreement was signed by him or her with independent legal advice from a legal practitioner as to the following matters —